huyz/wp-java-applet-embed/readme.txt

 Tested up to: 3.0.5
 Stable tag: 0.5.1

-Allows you to embed Java applets into your Wordpress blog.
+Allows you to insert Java applets into your Wordpress blog.

 == Description ==